The Molly Maguires (film): Plot

 Awaiting execution, Kehoe is visited in the death cell by James.
 They have a quiet and civilised conversation.
 Kehoe sees that James seeks absolution.
 He suddenly loses his temper and attacks James.
-He is rescued by the warders.
+He is rescued by the wardens.
 He tells his one-time ally that no punishment short of hell can redeem his treachery.
 Detective McParlan retorts that, in that case, "See you in hell."

 Background

 The Molly Maguires were a secret organization of Irish coal miners established in nineteenth century Pennsylvania to fight oppressive mineowners.
 Led by Jack Kehoe, they plant gunpowder to destroy plant shafts and equipment.
 Pinkerton Detective James McParland was employed to infiltrate the Mollies.

 The same incidents was used for the extended flashback sequence in the Sherlock Holmes novel The Valley of Fear.
 The character of Birdy Edwards in that novel is based on James McParland.

 Production

 The lead sequence and opening credits for The Molly Maguires runs 14 minutes and 51 seconds, through three Henry Mancini scores, before the first word of dialogue is spoken.

 The majority of the location filming occurred in Northeastern Pennsylvania in 1968.
 The town of Eckley, was so unchanged from its 1870s appearance that the only major alterations needed for filming were to remove television antennas and install underground electric wiring.
 A wooden coal breaker which was built as a prop and is featured extensively in the film, partially stands to this day.
 The movie resulted in the town's being saved from demolition.
 It was afterward converted into a mining museum under the control of the Pennsylvania Historical and Museum Commission.
 Portions of the film were also shot in Jim Thorpe.
 The courtroom, where the trial scene was filmed is in the Carbon County Courthouse, used for trials until 1996.
 Railroad scenes were filmed on the now-defunct Carrol Park & Western Railroad in Bloomsburg.

 The Molly Maguires soundtrack composed by Henry Mancini replaced the one originally composed by Charles Strouse.
 Mancini's score employed Irish modal harmony, played by period instruments including the Irish Harp, Tin Whistle (pennywhistle) and Squeezebox.
 Both soundtracks were released by Kritzerland in 2012 on a limited edition CD, now sold-out.

 A big budget film for its time, with stars Connery (who had recently left the James Bond franchise) and Harris (Camelot) at career peaks, it was considered a major box-office failure.
 Social issue director Ritt would score later with Norma Rae (1979).
 This was the next-to-the-last film for legendary cinematographer James Wong Howe, who had previously worked with Ritt on Hud and Hombre.